FLUX-SE/all_docs/documentation/5_Spatialisation_Technology/5_6_Room_Panning_Types/5_6_1_Vector_Base_Amplitude_(VBAP).md

 > ★ Widen a VBAP point source by increasing the Spread source parameter.

-(^2) See section 4.5 the speaker Alignment feature can give the impression that the actual speakers are equidistant even when they are not
+*See section 4.5 the speaker Alignment feature can give the impression that the actual speakers are equidistant even when they are not